imjasonh/push/README.md

 This is mainly a learning exercise for me to learn how to do this.
 Maybe someday I'll do something useful with it.

+## Setup

+To bootstrap, create empty files named `gh-client-id` and `gh-secret`.
+We'll fill these in later.

-## Generate a keypair
+### Generate a keypair

-To start, you'll need to generate a keypair, which will be used to sign the JWTs used to authenticate the push notifications.
+You'll also need to generate a keypair, which will be used to sign the JWTs used to authenticate the push notifications.

 ```
 go run ./ keygen